DaniloDO/Cash-Register/README.md

 This project is designed with **object-oriented principles** and **scalable architecture in mind** aiming to evolve into a **layered architecture** (Domain, Application, Infrastructure).

-Some technical aspects showcased is this project:
+Some technical aspects to implement in this project:
 - **OOP fundamentals** such as encapsulation, abstraction, and separation of concerns.
-- Use of **design patterns** like the Factory Pattern to centralize transaction creation.
+- Use of **design patterns** like the Factory Pattern and Command Pattern.
 - An **action-based structure**, where each class has a single responsibility (e.g., starting transactions, viewing status, voiding transactions).

 ---